The (1+1)-ES Reliably Overcomes Saddle Points: Drift of the Normalized State

 \begin{proof}[of Lemma~\ref{lemma:step-size-drift}] From the definition of $\tilde \sigma_{\text{40\%}}$, for $\tilde \sigma \leq \tilde \sigma_{\text{40\%}}$, we conclude that the probability of sampling a successful offspring is at least $2/5$.
 In case of an unsuccessful offspring, $\tilde \sigma$ shrinks by the factor $\alpha^{-1/4}$.
 For a successful offspring it is multiplied by $\alpha \cdot \frac{\|m\|_+}{\|m'\|_+}$, where the factor $\alpha > 1$ comes from step size adaptation, and the fraction is due to the definition of the normalized state.

 The dependency on $m$ and $m'$ is inconvenient.
-However, for small step size $\tilde \sigma$ it holds $\|m'\| \approx \|m\|$, simply because modifying $m$ with a small step results in a similar offspring, which is then accepted as the new mean $m'$.
+However, for small step size $\tilde \sigma$ we have $\|m'\| \approx \|m\|$, simply because modifying $m$ with a small step results in a similar offspring, which is then accepted as the new mean $m'$.
 In the limit we have

 This allows us to apply the same technique as in the proof of Lemma~\ref{lemma:40-percent-success-rate}.
 The function $(\tilde m, \tilde \sigma) \mapsto \Expectation \left[ \log \left( \frac{\|m\|_+}{\|m'\|_+} \right) \right]$ is continuous.
 We define a pointwise lower bound through the lower semi-continuous function